 Summer pre-sessional students should note that accommodation on Singleton Park campus is limited, and therefore you may be offered accommodation at the Student Village.
 There is a bus service which links the Student Village and Singleton Park.

 Some students prefer to live together in shared private housing.
 However, students of the same nationality sharing may find that this will reduce their opportunities to practise their English language skills outside of the classroom.
 The university’s own letting agency, SAS, can help you to find somewhere to live if this is the option you prefer.
 SAS does not charge administration fees and personally makes sure that landlords respect all the necessary safety standards.
+You can read their house hunting guide here.

 Staying with a host family can be a great way to experience British hospitality and culture for international students.
 This option is popular if you are looking to improve your language skills by speaking English with local people.